dvinay/ucb-extension/week-04/Mar 02-Introduction to Pandas/Readme.md

         ```
     * [-] How to run pandas in jupyter notbook
         ```
+        # how to create a conda env for run jupyter
+        conda create -n PythonData python=3.6 anaconda

         # activate anaconda env using command promopt
         $ source activate PythonData